KyleMayes/clang-sys/README.md

 Rust bindings for libclang.

-Released under the MIT license.
+Released under the Apache License 2.0

 ### Dependencies